The Nani Aloha Dancers

 of tropical entertainment as you are carried away by the graceful hula dancers interpreting the sweet melodies of Hawaii, their thrilling hip movements quickly matching the pulsating drums of Tahiti, the exciting Poi dances of New Zealand, even the camaraderie and laughter of audience participation.
 We are ready to bring Hawaii to you, and help you create an event your guests will never forget!

-The Nani Aloha Dancers along with the Nalu Kai Band are proud to share the beauty of authentic Polynesian dance, music, and costumes.
+E Hula Mai is proud to share the beauty of authentic Polynesian dance, music, and costumes.
 Our goal is to bring a hula show that is as exciting as it is beautiful leaving every member

 of our audience filled with aloha.

-The Nani Aloha Dancers formed in 1989.
-Through the years, the group has performed in conventions, private parties and Louie's Backyard as regular entertainers, rv parks and other events in the Valley.
+E Hula Mai has performed in conventions, private parties and Louie's Backyard as regular entertainers, rv parks and other events in the Valley.
 The shows consist of authentic costumes and hulas.
 The top show will always include a full Polynesian review including Hawaii, Samoa, New Zealand (Maori) and Tahiti.

 The group has spent many years perfecting the art of hula because of the love for hula and the mana that comes through performing.
 The desire to share the Hawaiian culture through the art of the dances of the Polynesian people.